Kaminari-Mizu/UnityGameProject1/README.md

 Full-stack architecture using modern development practices

-🔧 Troubleshooting
+Troubleshooting
-Issue	Possible Fix
-Database connection fails	Ensure SQL Server is running and your appsettings.json connection string is correct.
+Database connection fails =	Ensure SQL Server is running and your appsettings.json connection string is correct.
-Unity login not working	Confirm the backend API is running and the login URL in Unity is correct.
+Unity login not working =	Confirm the backend API is running and the login URL in Unity is correct.
-Website not showing save data	Check CORS settings in the backend and confirm the frontend uses the correct API base URL.
+Website not showing save data =	Check CORS settings in the backend and confirm the frontend uses the correct API base URL.

-💭 Future Improvements
-Add refresh tokens for persistent authentication

-Add player avatars and profile customization

-Implement cloud saves instead of local database storage

-Expand the Unity world with more gameplay interactions

-🧑‍💻 Author & License
+Author
 Author: Jason Saal
-License: MIT